isaacnmm/pestpolicy-hugo2XX/content/posts/stink-bugs-vs-bed-bugs/index.md

 bed bugs, you will find no wings in their makeup.
 Bed bugs do not fly
-because they have�dysfunctional wing pads - and not wings great for flying.
+because they havedysfunctional wing pads - and not wings great for flying.
 ### 4. Color
 Without any scintilla of doubt, stink bugs come in a gamut of colors.
 These bugs can either be green, red, purple, brown, and black.
 However, the easiest way to notice a bed bug